cinemagoer/cinemagoer/README.rst

     ia = imdb.IMDb()

-Return an instance of a Movie, Person, Company, or Character class.
+Return an instance of a Movie, Person or Company class.
 The objects have the basic information:

 .. code-block:: python